CestSam23/Muestreo-Aleatorio/README.md

 # Muestreo-Aleatorio

-This project is a web-based simulation tool for random sampling distributions, including Ber    noulli, Binomial, Exponential, and Multinomial (with both fixed and variable probabilities).
+This project is a web-based simulation tool for random sampling distributions, including Bernoulli, Binomial, Exponential, and Multinomial (with both fixed and variable probabilities).
 It combines a C++ backend for high-performance sampling, a Node.js server for API endpoints, and a modern frontend for interactive visualization.

 ## Features
-- **Bernoulli, Binomial, Exponential, and Multinomial sampling**
+- **Bernoulli, Binomial, Exponential, Multinomial, and Normal sampling**
 - Interactive web interface with forms for each distribution
 - Dynamic plots using Plotly.js (bar, histogram, and ribbon plots)
+- **Download results as CSV:** After each simulation, a "Descargar CSV" button appears to let you download the generated data.
 - Fast C++ backend for simulation logic (via FFI)
 - Node.js server for API and static file serving